ASGI

 Extending the view

-We allow to extend the base GraphQL app, by overriding the following methods:
+The base GraphQL class can be extended by overriding any of the following methods:

 get_context